codecflow/branding/README.md

 ## 🔗 Integration Assets

+The `integrations/partners/` directory contains partner logos in two variants:

+- **Full-color versions** - Located in `partners/` for primary use cases
+- **Grayscale variants** - Located in `partners/grayscale/` for secondary/muted use cases

-Partner logos are provided in light variants optimized for use alongside CodecFlow branding in:
+Partner logos are optimized for use alongside CodecFlow branding in:
 - Marketing materials
 - Documentation
 - Integration announcements
 - Partnership presentations
+- Product interfaces

 ## 📋 File Naming Convention